How to Support Someone Who's Had a Traumatic Birth.

 Told her how well she did and that the drain pipe into her stomach would come out tomorrow and the catheter taken out when she was up and about again.⠀

-And there they left her.⠀
+And there they left her.
+Now disinterested.

 A bit broken.
 With a baby she couldn’t reach or hold.⠀